 Punitive damages are only available in cases involving egregiously negligent or reckless conduct by the defendant.
 A jury may award punitive damages if they feel it’s important to send a message to the defendant or to the public.
 In those cases, the victim is awarded the punitive damages total in addition to their compensatory damages total.

 While punitive damages must be reasonable and are not awarded in most personal injury cases, when available, they can add substantially to a victim’s overall recovery.
-A New York truck accident lawyer at Lever & Ecker, PLLC can help you determine whether you might have a case for punitive damages.
+A White Plains truck accident lawyer at Lever & Ecker, PLLC can help you determine whether you might have a case for punitive damages.

 Can I Still Be Compensated If I Was Partially at Fault?